duckysmacky/databoxer/README.md

 1. Go to [Releases](https://github.com/duckysmacky/databoxer/releases)
 2. Select the version you want to download
-3. Download the binary for your system
+3. Download the binary for your system (Windows, Linux or macOS)

 ### From source

-_From latest commit at branch `master`_
+_From latest commit at `master` branch via Cargo_

 ```shell
 cargo install --git https://github.com/duckysmacky/copper.git